manan025/manan025-langsmith-MAT496/README.md

 Tweaks and learnings:
 - Understood the overall process of improving any model
-- Compared state of the art Claude Sonnet 4.5 and Claude 3.5 Haiku
+- Compared state-of-the-art Claude Sonnet 4.5 and Claude 3.5 Haiku
 - Used the existing example in langsmith course for simplicity
 - Learnt about different ways to use langsmith's experiment option

 ### Lesson 4
+Performed solely on the langsmith platform

+Tweaks and learnings:
+- Learnt options like charts and filters to explore the experiments runs
+- Options in UI to ensure better readability and getting individual runs
+- Compared experiments side by side
+-